HajarAlouani/AutoimmuneDetectionSystem/README.md

 Among these models, Random Forest, SVC and XGBoost delivered the most reliable and robust results, with accuracies reaching up to 99.12% and ROC-AUC scores as high as 0.9996.
 Feature selection techniques such as Lasso-CV and Tree Importance not only enhanced performance but also helped simplify the models.
 These findings indicate the potential of our AI-based system to offer a high-performing, interpretable, and efficient solution for supporting the diagnosis of autoimmune diseases.

+## Team Members
+Wahiba Bousyf
+Hajar Alouani

+## Supervised by
+Pr.
+Faouzia Benabbou and Dr. Zineb Ellaky
+Faculty of Sciences Ben M’Sik, Hassan II University, Casablanca

+## License
+This project is for academic use only.
+Contact us for any reproduction or reuse permissions.

+## Contact
+Feel free to reach out via [email](mailto:hajar_alouani@outlook.fr) or on [LinkedIn: Hajar Alouani](https://www.linkedin.com/in/hajar-alouani) / [Wahiba Bousyf](https://www.linkedin.com/in/wahiba-bousyf).